The CAWEB Master's distance learning program

 How does it work?

-The program is composed of distance seminars and three three-day meetings spread over the year.
-They aim to build relationships between the students and take some of the exams.
-They take place at the University of Strasbourg and are an integral part of the training.
-The presence of apprentices is mandatory.
-Although attending all meetings is recommended, other students are only required to attend two of them to take their exams (first session in March and June, second session in September).
+The program is composed of distance seminars and three non-compulsory three-day meetings spread over the year.
+They aim to build relationships between the students.
+They take place at the University of Strasbourg.

 The distance learning option is composed of a series of seminars in which students complete learning objectives related to their work placement, and work on case studies.
 An online course is provided for each seminar aiming to study these areas.
 The seminars consist of real-time meetings between the students and the tutor as well as having an independent learning component, including individual research and writing, necessary to effective learning.